>

 Cynthia Gooding sang The Lowlands of Holland in 1953 on her Elektra album of early English folksongs, Queen of Hearts.
 She noted:

 The Lowlands of Holland is one of many songs about a girl mourning her lover who has been shipwrecked.
-The Child Ballad, Bonny Bee Hom (No. 92), tells the same story and the fourth verse is common to many songs of this type.
+The Child Ballad, Bonny Bee Hom (No. 92), tells the same story and the fourth verse [“No shoes nor stockings I’ll put on…”] is common to many songs of this type.
 There are also several American versions.

 Bella Higgins of Blairgowrie, Perthshire, sang The Lowlands of Holland to Hamish Henderson in 1954.
-This recording from the School of Scottish Studios Archive was included in 2005 on the Kyloe anthology Hamish Henderson Collects.
+This recording from the School of Scottish Studies Archive (SA1954/102 (B1)) was included in 2005 on the Kyloe anthology Hamish Henderson Collects.
+The album’s booklet noted:

-Charlotte Higgins of Blairgowrie sang The Lowlands of Holland in 1955 to Maurice Fleming.
+Charlotte Higgins of Blairgowrie sang The Lowlands of Lowlands in 1955 to Maurice Fleming (SA1955.016.3), described as “a sea ballad which was learned by Charlotte from a relative when she was sixteen”.
 This recording was included in 2011 on the Greentrax anthology Songs and Ballads From Perthshire Field Recordings of the 1950s (Scottish Tradition 24).

-Paddy Tunney sang The Lowlands of Holland on the anthology Sailormen and Servingmaids (The Folk Songs of Britain Volume 6; Caedmon 1961; Topi 1970) and in a 1965 studio recording on his 1966 Topic album The Irish Edge and on the 1998 Topic anthology My Ship Shall Sail the Ocean (The Voice of the People Volume 2).
-Sean O’Boyle commented in Tunney’s album’s sleeve notes:
+Paddy Tunney sang The Lowlands of Holland to Diane Hamilton in summer 1955 in Beleek, Northern Ireland.
+This recording was included in 1956 on the Tradition album of folk songs and dances from the Irish countryside, The Lark in the Morning.
+He also sang it in a Peter Kennedy recording on the anthology Sailormen and Servingmaids (The Folk Songs of Britain Volume 6; Caedmon 1961; Topic 1970).
+A 1965 studio recording made by Dick Swetenam and Bill Leader at Olympic Studios, London, was released on his 1966 Topic album The Irish Edge and was included on the 1998 Topic anthology My Ship Shall Sail the Ocean (The Voice of the People Volume 2).
+Sean O’Boyle noted on Tunney’s Topic album:

 This is a Scots press gang song naturalised in Ireland.
 Hence, being an Irish singer, Paddy Tunney naturally sings of ‘Galway’ where the original text speaks of ‘Galloway’.
 The Holland in the song is New Holland, or the East Indies: